neuroflip/breeds/README.md

 > npm run test

 ## TODO:
+- Verify if all the calculations are correct at level of not doing innecessary/redundant calculations
 - code tests
 - ErrorBox component to show errors in BreedsChart or other place.
 Needs tests.
 - check the usage of main.tsx and app.tsx, Apps is needed? (call directly to BreedsChart component)